foundation/foundation-emails/docs/pages/sass-guide.md

 ## Boilerplate

-Inside `src/layouts/default.html`, you can see the boilerplate needed to make an HTML work, with comments explaining what does what.
+Inside `src/layouts/default.html`, you can see the boilerplate needed to make an HTML work.
+Below we've annotated this boilerplate, explaining what does what.

 {{{{raw}}}}